dhellmann/pymotw-3/source/pathlib/index.rst

 	Is Dir?              : False
 	Is Link?             : False
 	Is FIFO?             : True
-	Is lock device?      : False
+	Is block device?     : False
 	Is character device? : False

 	test_files/file